gitranz/GettingAndCleaningData/CodeBook.md

 8. melting the data with the melt() function in the reshape2 package (if not installed, the script will download and install the package) by the two id variables subjectId and activitylabelName
 9. calculate the average of each measure variable for each activity and rebuild the tidy data with the dcast() function (also part of the the reshape2 package)
 10. delete the melted dataframe (no use anymore)
-11. write the tidy dataset to the working directory using a comma seppareated file format with no string quotes.
+11. write the tidy dataset to the working directory ("tidydataset.txt") using a comma seppareated file format with no string quotes.

 ## Used Variables in the tidy dataset